mo-arman/Pocket-Grub/README.md

  - Make The beautiful App
  - Responsive website
  - Dynamic
- - use more css framework like chakra ui Bootstarp
+ - use more css framework like chakra ui Bootostarp

+ # Add new component
+ => Grocery.js
+ - lazy loading